worksome/foggy/README.md

 ### SQL Views

-All views definitions live inside `database` key in the json object.
+All views definitions live inside `database` key in the JSON object.
 In opposition to tables, views do not have any particular rules applicable to them.

-Only requirement is for them to be listed in the json object to be included in the import.
+The only requirement is for them to be listed in the JSON object to be included in the import.
 The wildcard configuration `*` will include them all.

 ```json